 We’ve been to NYC more times than we can remember.
 Check out our New York City Travel Guide to help you plan your own epic NYC getaway!

 5. Oahu, Hawaii

-Also fun in Oahu is parasailing in Waikiki and hiking to the top of Diamond Head.
-When you get done hiking Diamond Head stop by Shimazu Shave Ice for a massive shaved ice.
+Also, fun in Oahu is parasailing in Waikiki and hiking to the top of Diamond Head.
+When you get done hiking Diamond Head, stop by Shimazu Shave Ice for massive shaved ice.

 For more help planning your family’s Oahu vacation read our Oahu Travel Guide.

 I highly recommend staying at Disney’s Aulani if possible.

 Orlando would probably make any kid’s list.
 With it being home to Disney World, Sea World, Discovery Cove, and Universal Studios a family could spend a month and do something different every single day.
 Universal Orlando is a must once each kid is tall enough to ride all the roller coasters and the new water park, Volcano Bay is fantastic.
 Besides the theme parks, there are all sorts of other fun things to do like swamp tours through alligator-infested waters, knight tournaments at Medieval Times, and within a short drive lots of beaches.